nospig/3d-print-monitor/README.md

     upload_password = xxxxx

 Replace xxxxx with the plain text version of your MD5 hash set above.
 [MD5 Generator.](https://www.miraclesalad.com/webtools/md5.php)

-## OctoPrint Monitor

-OctoPrint monitor can monitor one 3D printer.
-Set up your OctoPrint host and API key on the OctoPrint Monitor settings page.

 ## Case